 (Phonetic: ter-PIN-uh-leen)

 Effects: Antioxidant and mildly sedative.
-Despite its calming properties, terpinolene-dominant strains like Ghost Train Haze are paradoxically energizing1418.
+Despite its calming properties, terpinolene-dominant strains like Ghost Train Haze are paradoxically energizing

 8. Ocimene: The Sweet Defender